Skip to main content

 Can Flutter apps be published on both App Store and Play Store?

 Yes.
-Flutter compiles to native ARM code for both iOS and Android.
-One codebase produces two fully native apps that meet both Apple and Google submission requirements.
+Flutter compiles down to native ARM code for both iOS and Android.
+So one codebase gives you two fully native apps, and both clear Apple's and Google's submission requirements.

 What backend should I use with Flutter?